How to Combat Your Kids’ Audition Jitters

 2. Prepare, prepare, prepare!
 If your child is truly prepared for an audition, they’ll be less likely to experience audition-day jitters.
 Instead, they’ll feel excited to share their preparation with the judges.
 If your kiddo isn’t prepared, doubts will creep in leading to increased fear and anxiety.
 Instead, if your kid trusts and believes that they are prepared for their audition, they won’t doubt their amazing abilities.

 3. Develop a mantra.
 The power of positive thinking can do wonders!
 Consider working with your child to develop a mantra that resonates with them.
 The mantra can be anything!
-American long distance runner Renee Metivier Baillie uses this mantra to help her in races, “Think strong, be strong, finish strong.”
-Misty Copeland, principal ballerina with the American Ballet Theatre, recites these words to pump herself up: “Never let other people’s words and thoughts define you.”
+American long-distance runner Renee Metivier Baillie uses this mantra to help her in races, “Think strong, be strong, finish strong.”
+Misty Copeland, the principal ballerina with the American Ballet Theatre, recites these words to pump herself up: “Never let other people’s words and thoughts define you.”
 Create a mantra for your child to summon strength during their audition.

 4. Practice deep breathing.
 Deep breathing is often used in yoga and meditation as a beneficial way to center the body.
 Consider teaching your child how to harness this tool to calm jitters during auditions.
 By taking deep controlled breaths, your child can self-soothe, increase oxygen flow and recenter their thoughts.
 Teach them to practice breathing in full, deep breaths to fill their lungs and then exhaling slowly, repeating the process 5-10 times.
 Encourage them to try this anytime they feel overwhelmed, especially during high-stress situations like auditions.